- Paying off high-interest credit card debt

 - Good credit borrowers

-Payoff provides personal loans to borrowers to help them pay off high-interest debt at lower interest rates.
-The company says borrowers who pay off at least $5,000 in credit card debt boost their FICO score by 40 points on average.
+Happy Money, previously known as Payoff, provides personal loans to borrowers to help them pay off high-interest debt at lower interest rates.
+The company says borrowers who pay off at least $5,000 in credit card debt boost their FICO Score by 40 points on average.

 In this post:

-- How to take out a personal loan with Payoff
+- How to take out a personal loan with Happy Money

 |Fixed rates||5.99% - 24.99% APR|